 Bankruptcy lawyers know that all debts need to be scheduled.
 Clients think or hope that they get to pick and choose.

 Often the client’s desire to be less than forthcoming is born of fear or ignorance.
-Your job is to figure out which it is and overcome it.
+The job of a bankruptcy attorney is to figure out which it is and overcome it.

 Fine, I tell them.
 We list everyone, because that’s what the law requires and you sign the schedules under penalty of perjury.

-After filing you can pay who you will and what you can.
+After your bankruptcy attorney completes the filing, you can pay who you will with what you can.

 The Bankruptcy Code specifically provides in §524(e) that nothing prevents the debtor from voluntarily repaying a debt.
 That’s my favored solution, so if circumstances change in the future, the debtor is required to repay.